 The ancient Greek formula was used by Leonardo Da Vinci for the perfect human male body in his famous work, the Vitruvian Man.
 Some 20th-century artists and architects, including Le Corbusier and Salvador Dalí, have proportioned their works to approximate the golden ratio, believing this to be aesthetically pleasing.

 US website MoneyBeach, which compares pet insurance, looked at face-on photos of each canine.
-It then calculated their level of attractiveness based on the distance of the breed’s eyes, ears, nostrils, and tongue.
+It then calculated their level of attractiveness based on the distance between the breed’s eyes, ears and nostrils.

 Ancient Greek formula and dog breeds